Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Simulation Results

-Furthermore, we investigate the performance of a single-task NN for THz sensing, which is tailored for the sensing receiver in the active perception.
-In Fig.~\ref{fig:range_rmse}, we compare the range estimation accuracy as a function of SNR, based on the NN and MUSIC algorithms.
+Furthermore, we investigate the performance of a single-task DL-based receiver for active sensing, which is implemented by the proposed SensingNet network.
+In Fig.~\ref{fig:range_rmse}, we compare the range estimation accuracy as a function of SNR, based on the deep learning methods and the MUSIC algorithm.
+For sensing parameter estimation, we compare the proposed SensingNet with bi-directional long short-term memory (BiLSTM) network~\cite{fan2021thz}, deep convolutional neural network (DCNN)~\cite{chen2020} and fully-connected deep neural network (FC-DNN).
 The target distances are randomly generated between 0 and $\frac{c_0 T_\text{cp}}{2}$.
-The numbers of neurons in each hidden layers used for NN are 500, 250, 120, 60, respectively.
-The input vector is composed of the reals parts and imaginary parts of the received reference block, $\mathbf{\tilde{P}}_{\text{R}_m}$.
+The subcarrier spacing is set as 7.68 MHz and the block size equals to 32.
+The learning rate is set as 0.001 when training neural networks.

-The simulation results indicate that the RMSE of the range estimation achieves 10\textsuperscript{-2} m by employing only one reference block.
-The sensing accuracy is further improved to millimeter-level by increasing the size and the number of the reference blocks used for sensing.
-As shown in Fig.~\ref{fig:range_rmse}, when single target is estimated, the estimation accuracy of NN is better than MUSIC below SNR of 15~dB.
+The simulation results indicate that the RMSE of the range estimation can achieve below 10\textsuperscript{-2} m, i.e., millimeter-level sensing accuracy.
+As shown in Fig.~\ref{fig:range_rmse_1}, when single target is estimated, the estimation accuracy of the proposed SensingNet is higher than other deep learning methods, while MUSIC performs better than the DL methods at high SNRs.
 When considering multiple targets, we observe that the MUSIC algorithm requires that different targets are resolvable, i.e., the distance difference among the targets is larger than the resolution of MUSIC.
 If this condition is not satisfied, MUSIC is not able to distinguish two targets and hence, estimate their distances incorrectly.
-By contrast, the NN method is more robust to the estimation of multiple targets and achieves better range resolution.
+In Fig.~\ref{fig:range_rmse_2}, when the target number $P$ equals to 2, the DL method achieves better range resolution than MUSIC and is more robust to multi-target estimation.

-Moreover, the velocity estimation accuracy of NN and MUSIC is compared in Fig.~\ref{fig:velocity_rmse}, in which the target velocity is randomly generated between -100 km/h and 100 km/h, and the subcarrier spacing is set as 1.92 MHz.
-The simulation results indicate that the RMSE of the velocity estimation achieves the decimeter-per-second level accuracy by employing only one subcarrier for sensing.
-In addition, the NN method achieves better velocity resolution than the MUSIC algorithm.
+Moreover, the velocity estimation accuracy using different methods is compared in Fig.~\ref{fig:velocity_rmse_1}, in which the target velocity is randomly generated between -100 km/h and 100 km/h, and the number of reference blocks equals to 32.
+The simulation results indicate that velocity estimation with the proposed SI-DFT-s-OFDM is able to achieve the decimeter-per-second level accuracy.
+Among the concerned DL methods, our proposed SensingNet network achieves the best velocity estimation accuracy.